lrq3000/waCaptcha/README.md

 - Optimize a bit the RLE compression code
 - Commandline arguments and main.py file (there's no main for now!)
 - A reload button when the captcha is too hard or too old.
+- Radiometrie variance (histogram background blending of objects)
+- Add more standard security (IP logging, number of retries in a lapse of time, etc..)
 LATER:
 - A lot of other stuffs in my todo, will post them later...